EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ---
 layout: post
-title: "Money and Taxes Supplement for 🇺🇸 Americans 🗽"
+title: "Money and Taxes Supplement for US citizens 🗽"
 category: life
 order: 10
 ---

-Americans have always been and will always be a bit special compared to the rest of the world.
+The United States have always been and will always be a bit special compared to the rest of the world.
 Finances are no exception.

 _This page is only relevant to US citizens and persons considered "US persons" for